stadium-software/repeater-childgrids/Readme.md

 2. Add the [types](#types)
 3. Add the [controls](#page) to your Page
 4. Initialise the view in the [Page.Load](#pageload) event handler
+5. Add the [CSS](#css) to your Embedded files and reference them in the application  header property

 # Version
 1.0